 At this stage, you have finished PRIDE training and have decided that being a treatment foster care parent or respite parent is for you.
 What remains on your journey to becoming a licensed home in Maryland is paperwork, background checks, and a safe home study.
 Do not panic!
 That’s what Step 5 is all about.

-Patricia Wilson is BCC’s Director of Treatment Foster Care.
-You’ll meet with Pat in your home and she’ll work with you and your TFC teammate (thought we forgot about them didn’t you?
+This next meeting will occur in your home.
+A member of the TFC team will work with you and your TFC teammate (thought we forgot about them didn’t you?
 Not a chance – they’re there for you start to finish) on what forms need to be filled out for BCC and the State of Maryland needs filled out.

 Step 6: Safe Home Study